 Bankruptcy helps a person with unmanageable debt get a financial fresh start.
 The rules and requirements for bankruptcy are set out in the “Bankruptcy and Insolvency Act” of Canada.
 Bankruptcy can be the best course of action when you have reviewed all other options for dealing with your debt.

 Bankruptcy releases you from the legal obligation to repay the debts you had as of the date you filed for bankruptcy, except for specific types of debts that are excluded by law.
-If you decide to declare bankruptcy, your wages are protected from your creditors, as well as some assets that are protected by provincial law, which are called “exempt assets.”
+If you declare bankruptcy, your wages are protected from your creditors, as well as some assets protected by provincial law, which are called “exempt assets.”
 Your trustee will then recover any non-exempt assets and distribute their value to your creditors in order to repay your debts.

 What are the pros and cons of declaring bankruptcy?